moraalees/Proyecto-DIGI-BOT/CONTRIBUTING.md

 * Support for multiple users and parallel stories.
 * Add more commands like /character, /setting, etc. whatever you feel the most.
 * Integrate a database or cloud computing in order to save user progress and story states.

+---

+### Styleguides

+- #### Commit Messages
+1. Use clear and descriptive commit messages.
+2. Follow the general format: Short summary (50 characters or less) followed by an optional detailed explanation.
+- ##### Code Style
+1. Ensure your code adheres to the project's coding standards (Documentation, clear coding, etc.).